What does the Engineers Canada Board do?

-The Board reports to the engineering regulatory bodies at the meeting of members.
+The Board reports to the engineering regulators, who are the owners of Engineers Canada.

 Who are the members of the Engineers Canada Board?

 Our Board is comprised of volunteer directors and advisors.
-Directors are volunteer representatives of Canada's engineering regulatory bodies, and advisors are representatives of the Chief Executive Officers Group, the Canadian Engineering Accreditation Board, the Engineers Canada Qualifications Board and the National Council of Deans of Engineering and Applied Science.
+Directors are volunteer representatives of Canada's engineering regulators, and advisors are representatives of the Chief Executive Officers Group, the Canadian Engineering Accreditation Board, the Canadian Engineering Qualifications Board, and the National Council of Deans of Engineering and Applied Science.

 2017-2018 Engineers Canada Board